 Each policy shall state the date on which it was approved by Council.
 Except where a separate process or authority for making changes to a policy are included within the policy, the amendments to existing policies and the development of new policies shall follow the development and approval process as outlined in sections (a) and (c) above.
-The Academic Affairs Manager shall assist Policy Owners in implementing a process of regular review and shall provide guidance to Policy Owners in relation to complying with the requirements of this policy.
+The Head of Quality & Academic Affairs shall assist Policy Owners in implementing a process of regular review and shall provide guidance to Policy Owners in relation to complying with the requirements of this policy.